nhost/nhost/docs/docs/platform/graphql/permissions.md

 ```
 auth:
-  jwt:
   custom_claims: '{"organisation-id":"profile.organisation.id"}'
 ```

 Your custom claim will be automatically prefixed with `x-hasura-`, therefore, the example above results in a custom permission variable named `x-hasura-organisation-id`.
+View your new Custom Permission Variable by [decoding the jwt token online](https://jwt-decoder.com/).

 ## Roles